JuliaClimate/MeshArrays.jl/docs/src/main.md

 ## Data Structures

-The elements of a `MeshArray` are arrays.
+The elements of a `MeshArray` /  are arrays.
 These elementary arrays typically represent subdomains inter-connected at their edges.
-The organization and connections between subdomains is determined by a user-specified [gcmgrid](@ref) which is embeded inside each [MeshArray](@ref) instance.
+The organization and connections between subdomains is determined by a user-specified [`gcmgrid`](@ref) which is embeded inside each [`MeshArrays.gcmarray`](@ref) instance.

 `Interpolate` can be used to interpolate a `MeshArray` to any location (i.e. arbitrary longitude, latitude pair). `Exchange` methods transfer data between neighboring arrays to extend computational subdomains -- this is often needed in analyses of climate or ocean model output.